Healthcare reform debate in the United States

 The healthcare reform debate in the United States has been a political issue focusing upon increasing medical coverage, decreasing costs, insurance reform, and the philosophy of its provision, funding, and government involvement.

 Details

 During the presidency of Barack Obama, who campaigned heavily on accomplishing health care reform, the Patient Protection and Affordable Care Act (PPACA) was enacted in March 2010.

-In the next administration, President Trump said the healthcare system should work based on free market principles.
+In the 2016 administration, President Donald Trump said during the election that the healthcare system should work based on free market principles.
 He endorsed a seven-point plan for healthcare reform: